Skip Content

 These gorgeous 385-acre gardens are actually in Glencoe, which is about halfway between Chicago and Gurnee, so it’s a great option if you’re staying at Great Wolf Lodge and taking day trips to the city, and it’s free -- except for parking.
 Need more info on how to make the most of your Chicago visit?
 Go to the Choose Chicago site!

-Why should my family make a visit to Chicago?
+Why should my family make a visit to Scottsdale, AZ?

-Where can I take my kids in Chicago in the summer?
+Where can I take my kids in Scottsdale, Arizona?

-What are the top attractions and things to do in Chicago?
+What are the top attractions and things to do in Scottsdale?